Fall2018ComputerSystems/classRepo/EC_Assignment/README.md

 100-nodes.txt | 3, 47, 18, 26, 57, 27, 63, 6, 57, 52, 74, 52, 30, 24, 56, 87, 37, 78, 34, 64, 52, 80, 8, 44, 59, 27, 16, 55, 60, 43, 27, 16
 1000-nodes.txt | Do not do for Part 1

+1. Which multi thread/proccess implementation did you choose and why?
+	- *Your answer here*
-Compare the running times for finding K-source shortest paths on your single process implementation versus your multi-thread/process implementation and explain your findings.
+1. Compare the running times for finding K-source shortest paths on your single process implementation versus your multi-thread/process implementation and explain your findings.

 	- *Your answer here*